Acclaim

 "[Mass for the Endangered's] ethereal choruses and spine-tingling textures, sung brilliantly by the British ensemble Gallicantus, make for challenging but engrossing listening — perfectly fragile music for increasingly fragile circumstances."
 (Latest/Greatest Releases, October 2020)

 "A contemporary sensibility pierces an antique haze in Sarah Kirkland Snider’s elaboration of the liturgical text, with a libretto by Nathaniel Bellows.
-There’s a mournful intensity to the music, performed by vocal ensemble Gallicantus."
+There’s a mournful intensity to [Mass for the Endangered], performed by vocal ensemble Gallicantus."

 "Arresting…shines with multi-layered singing of uncommon beauty…Snider asserts her own musical personality as a composer who knows instinctively how to write for the human voice.
 Through her smart and resplendent exploration of age-old musical formulas, Snider's eco-inspired 'Mass for the Endangered' is a blast from the past that resonates profoundly in the present.”